 WHY?
 We are working to get you in and out of your appointment as quickly and efficiently as possible.

 2. When you arrive for your appointment, we are asking that you call us at (828) 623-0186 and press 0 to check-in.
 You will be asked to wait in your vehicles and our staff will call to come into the building when they are ready for you.

 WHY?
 We want to avoid over-crowding in our waiting lobbies to keep social distancing standards.

-4. We are also asking that if you have a mask, please wear one while you’re in our buildings.
+3. We are also asking that you wear a mask while you’re in our buildings.

 WHY?
 This is for your protection and the protection of our doctors and staff.

 Please bear with us through these transitions, we are forever grateful for you and the Asheville community!